 It’s not just Shadow IT that puts you at risk of GDPR failure.
 Digital transformation technologies and trends — such as cloud computing, mobility, BYOD and IoT — have blurred traditional network perimeters, making IT environments hybrid, distributed and decentralized.

-While they have made businesses more agile and innovative, digital transformation efforts have reduced visibility into many organizations’ IT assets, making it difficult to account for, monitor and properly protect customers’ PII, as mandated by the GDPR.
+While they have made businesses more agile and innovative, digital transformation efforts have reduced visibility into many organizations’ IT assets, making it difficult to account for, monitor and properly protect customers’ data, as mandated by the GDPR.

 So what do you need in order to regain this visibility?
 A cloud-based IT asset inventory system that automates collection and categorization of data, according to Graham.
 Specifically, he said, the system should provide the following capabilities: